moorepants/eme150a/content/pages/project-one.rst

 Introduction
 ============

-The first project for the course will introduce you to `reverse engineering`_.
+The first part of the project for the course will introduce you to `reverse engineering`_.
 It is important for an engineer to develop the ability to observe existing products or systems and determine how they function and why they were designed they way they were.
 Most, if not all, new ideas are generated after observing and experiencing existing engineering solutions [1]_.

 During this project you will: